-A. You must sit and pass the test before 31 December 2017.*
+A. You must sit and pass the test in order to graduate.

 Q. What if I started my degree after 1 January 2017?

-The test will be available several times a year during test windows.
+The two component tests are available four times per year during specified test windows.
 When registering for a test window, you can choose to go to a test centre in person or take the test online (via 'remote proctoring').

 For all test windows and to register, visit the ACER website.

-For information on how to prepare for the test, visit the the ACER website to access practice materials.
+For more information on how to prepare for the test, visit the ACER website to access practice materials.

-The ACER will provide you with your test results.
-A copy will also be provided to Swinburne.
+The ACER will make your test results available to you.
+Your results will also be sent to Swinburne.

 Re-sitting the test

-The ACER only allows you three attempts to pass the test.
-However, Swinburne can request, on your behalf, that the ACER allow you a fourth attempt if you meet the following conditions:
+In this event, you can apply to have Swinburne request, on your behalf, that the ACER allow you a fourth attempt.
+Swinburne will support your application if you meet the following conditions: